So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

 “Sit down, take more.” (devotees laughing)

 Then he is so filled that he had to take rest and he never left.
-(Devotees laughing) So even by Prasad sometimes someone can be saved from blooping, from leaving devotional service.
+(Devotees laughing)

-Only in ISKCON, I see this. (inaudible 08.55-09.00) But in any other Vaishnava traditional institution, it is the Brahmanas who serve.
+Know how, Svarūpa Dāmodara all the senior devotees, they were the ones who were serving, even Mahāprabhu Himself.
+Sometime we see in temples that all the brāhmaṇas sit down, all the leading devotees and then they asked the bhakta to serve.
+This is not the principle.
+Only in ISKCON, I see this. due to, not knowing But in any other Vaishnava traditional institution, it is the brāhmaṇas who serve.
 Those who are second initiated, the senior devotees.
-Someone who is a bhakta never allowed to serve a twice initiated devotee.
+Someone who is a bhakta is never allowed to serve a twice initiated devotee.
 Apart from that it is a very important service.
-Not that (inaudible) catch someone or something.
+Not just a caste thing or something.
 But that’s a very important service that should be done in a proper mood and very efficiently.
 You don’t ask a new person to do it unless he is very expert, you see.
 Things can become very confused.
-They will start serving that this preparation the sweet rice first and then the sukta after the sweet rice and so on and so forth, becomes all confused.
-There’s a specific way especially the east Indian Prasad, Oriya-Gaudiya prasad is served.
+They will start serving that this preparation the sweet rice first, and then the śuktā after the sweet rice, and so on and so forth, becomes all confused.
+There is a specific way especially the East Indian prasāda, Oriya-Gauḍīya prasāda is served.
 It comes in a certain way and also this should be served in such a way that everyone gets as much as they can take.
-No one should get so much that they are wasted.
+But no one should get so much that it is wasted.
 So, to do that effectively that means it has to be many visits and the person has to be expert in this understanding - how much a person should get, and if they need more, keep on giving more.

 “Yes.”

 Then they serve.
 This is not the system.
 The system is that he slowly gives, and then if they don’t want, they will go. (devotees laughing).
-They run you know (inaudible 10.49) Interference.
+They will run you know (inaudible 10.49) Interference.
 No more.
 They don’t have to stop chewing and clear their throat and do it.
-They automatically by wetting their hands say, “No.” And if they are undecided, then give them more.
+They automatically by waving their hands say, “No.” And if they are undecided, then give them more.
 If they are hesitating, if they are not objecting, then all right.
-So, everyone has to concentrate on Prasad.
-Otherwise, if they are looking this way or that way, in the meantime someone would come, before they know it their plate will be packed.
+So, everyone has to concentrate on the prasāda.
+Otherwise, if they are looking this way or that way, then in the meantime someone would come, before they know it their plate will be packed.
 So, all these things required a little bit maturity to be able to do these things.
-And also, when a person serving, they themselves should not be so neophyte that they are worried, “Whether anything will be left for me.”
+And also, when a person is serving, they themselves should not be so neophyte that they are worried, “Whether anything will be left for me.”

-Just like you know...
+This type of you know.
 So that requires a little bit senior devotee; otherwise, all the time they might be thinking you know, “Will I get enough?
 Look at this...”
-And then they are lusting over the food, prasad, they are serving out.
-Then the people will get nervous because the person himself serving, you know becomes [Not Clear – 00:11:52] when he sees the pot getting emptier or something.
+And then they are lusting over the food, the prasāda they are serving out.
+Then the people will get nervous you know because the person himself serving, you know has become servant but when he sees the pot getting empty or something.

-So, you find that of course not [Not Clear – 00:12:02] automatically the senior devotees, even Mahāprabhu Himself was taking up, He wanted to serve the Vaiṣṇavas.
-But also, these practical reasons we see that when we don’t follow the system of having, at least expert somewhat senior devotees serve, sometimes this type of confusion comes out.
+So, you find that of course not [Not Clear – 00:12:02] but automatically the senior devotees, even Mahāprabhu Himself was taking up, He wanted to serve the Vaiṣṇavas.
+But there are also these practical reasons we see that when we don’t follow the system of having, at least expert, somewhat senior devotees serve, then sometimes all this type of confusions comes out.
 So, it’s not a service generally for guests or for bhaktas.
 Of course, in India, guests might be very expert in serving because this is a tradition in Hindu families to serve out to guests.
+So that’s seen in many agriculture families how the hosts took a personal interest to see that all of the guests were served, and we can see that the tradition had been headed down, here in Eastern India.

-Śrīla Prabhupāda told us in Mayapur that it was very important.
-He was very concerned that in ISKCON we know how to serve, especially the distinguished Indian gentlemen prasādam in a correct manner.
-And as he was telling us this - how in other temples, they are very expert in this; we also have to learn these techniques, he became so enthused.
-That then he said, just at that time one commissioner or minister had come to the temple, so then he said, bring my chair,” and he personally had his chair brought over where the person was taking… (Break)
+So, Śrīla Prabhupāda told us in Māyāpur that it was very important.
+He was very concerned that in ISKCON we know how to serve, especially the distinguished Indian gentlemen prasāda in a correct manner.
+And as he was telling us this, how in other temples, and in other they were very expert in this; we have to also learn these techniques.
+He became so enthused, that then he said… Just at that time one commissioner or minister had come to the temple.
+So then he said, “Bring my chair.” and he personally had his chair brought over to where the person was taking… (Break)

-CC Madhya 14.44
+Caitanya caritāmṛta, Madhya 14.44

 prabhura ājñāya govinda dīna-hīna jane